 In this article:

-Infants spend a total of 8-9 hours of their daytime sleeping, while nighttime sleep makes up for approximately 8 hours.
+Newborns sleep for a total of 8–9 hours during the day, approximately 8 hours at night.
 However, their sleep duration is intermittent as they tend to wake up every 1 or 2 hours.

 As your little one grows, he/she is likely to sleep for a lesser number of hours on the whole, but the length of nighttime sleep will eventually increase.